-It has been implied over the years that the publisher would also be the experts of marketing.
+It has been implied over the years that the publisher are also the experts in marketing.
 In Chris Smith’s article titled “Why Every Indie Author Should Master Digital Marketing,” he got to ask Chris McVeigh, a publishing and SEO guru, “Why do you feel strongly about author marketing?”

 McVeigh responded, “For most of the 20 odd years I’ve worked in the publishing industry, there’s been a tacit agreement between authors and publishers that the publishers were the partner with the appropriate resources and the in-house expertise to market their author’s work.
 Sadly though, a combination of technology and a shift in the business models of the largest publishers has resulted in an unprecedented number of new titles being brought to the market—publishers’ resources have been squeezed and their marketing and promotional capabilities are no longer as effective as they used to be.”